-Two approaches might be useful.
-One is to put yourself in the place of the person who is dying and try to choose as he or she would.
-That is called substituted judgment.
-Sheila's ninety-year-old mother, Esther, was in a coma after having a major stroke .
-The doctor said damage to Esther's brain was widespread and she needed to be put on a breathing machine (ventilator) or she would probably die.
-The doctor asked Sheila if she wanted that to be done.
-Sheila remembered how her mother disapproved when an elderly neighbor was put on a similar machine after a stroke.
-She decided to say no, and her mother died peacefully a few hours later.
+Joseph’s 90-year-old mother, Leilani, was in a coma after having a major stroke .
+The doctor said damage to Leilani’s brain was widespread and she needed to be put on a breathing machine (ventilator) or she would probably die.
+The doctor asked Joseph if he wanted that to be done.
+Joseph remembered how his mother disapproved when an elderly neighbor was put on a similar machine after a stroke.
+He decided to say no, and his mother died peacefully a few hours later.

-The other approach, known as best interests, is to decide what would be best for the dying person.
-Jim's father, Sam, is eighty and has lung cancer , as well as advanced Parkinson’s disease .
-He is in a nursing facility and doesn’t seem to recognize Jim when he visits.
-Sam's doctor suggested that surgery to remove part of a lung might slow down the course of the cancer and give Sam more time.
-But, Jim thought, “What kind of time?
-What would that time do for Dad?"
-Jim decided that putting his dad through surgery and recovery was not in Sam's best interests.
+Ali’s father, Wadi, is 80 and has lung cancer , as well as advanced Parkinson’s disease .
+He is in a nursing facility and doesn’t seem to recognize Ali when he visits.
+Wadi’s doctor suggested that surgery to remove part of a lung might slow down the course of the cancer and give Wadi more time.
+But, Ali thought, “What kind of time?
+What would that time do for Dad?”
+Ali decided that putting his dad through surgery and recovery was not in Wadi’s best interests.
 After talking with Wadi’s doctors, Ali believed that surgery would not improve his father’s quality of life but would cause him pain and discomfort.

 As a decision-maker without specific guidance from the dying person, you need as much information as possible on which to base your actions.
 You might ask the doctor: